Community Connections Scheme

 We will prioritise organisations that meet the criteria above in addition to these additional key audiences:

-• Young people age 12-25
+• Young people aged 12-25

-• People with additional needs and/or disabilities,
+• People with additional needs and/or disabilities

 • Schools